Quick Facts

 - After 2 miles or so, turn left onto Fishhook-Willow Rd/N Palmer Fishhook Rd.
 Follow this road for 17 miles.
 There are some sharp turns on this road, so drive carefully.
 The road changes names multiple times.
 At one point, it’s called Hatcher Pass Road since you’ll go through the pass.

 - You’ll enter the park boundary, and the parking area is obvious.
 The falls are near the mine remnants.
+How far you’ll walk/hike to the falls depends on where you’ve parked.
+In both visits, it was never wildly populated.

 Leave a comment